Upwork Inc. (NASDAQ:UPWK) Receives Average Recommendation of “Moderate Buy” from Analysts

-Upwork Inc. (NASDAQ:UPWK – Get Free Report) has been assigned an average rating of “Moderate Buy” from the eleven research firms that are covering the company, Marketbeat reports.
-Five equities research analysts have rated the stock with a hold recommendation and six have given a buy recommendation to the company.
-The average 12 month price target among brokerages that have issued ratings on the stock in the last year is $16.55.
+Shares of Upwork Inc. (NASDAQ:UPWK – Get Free Report) have been assigned an average rating of “Moderate Buy” from the eleven analysts that are currently covering the firm, Marketbeat.com reports.
+Five analysts have rated the stock with a hold recommendation and six have given a buy recommendation to the company.
+The average 1 year target price among brokers that have covered the stock in the last year is $16.55.

-A number of research firms have recently commented on UPWK.
-UBS Group upped their price objective on Upwork from $17.00 to $18.00 and gave the stock a “neutral” rating in a report on Thursday, February 15th.
-JMP Securities raised their price objective on Upwork from $16.00 to $17.00 and gave the stock a “market outperform” rating in a report on Thursday, February 15th.
-Royal Bank of Canada lifted their price objective on Upwork from $17.00 to $18.00 and gave the company a “sector perform” rating in a research note on Thursday, February 15th.
-TheStreet upgraded shares of Upwork from a “d+” rating to a “c-” rating in a report on Wednesday, December 27th.
-Finally, The Goldman Sachs Group boosted their price objective on shares of Upwork from $20.00 to $22.00 and gave the stock a “buy” rating in a research note on Thursday, February 15th.
+Several research analysts have recently weighed in on the stock.
+Jefferies Financial Group upgraded shares of Upwork from a “hold” rating to a “buy” rating and lifted their price target for the stock from $13.00 to $20.00 in a research note on Monday, January 8th.
+The Goldman Sachs Group lifted their price target on shares of Upwork from $20.00 to $22.00 and gave the stock a “buy” rating in a research note on Thursday, February 15th.
+Needham & Company LLC lifted their price target on shares of Upwork from $18.00 to $20.00 and gave the stock a “buy” rating in a research note on Thursday, February 15th.
+JMP Securities raised their price objective on shares of Upwork from $16.00 to $17.00 and gave the company a “market outperform” rating in a research report on Thursday, February 15th.
+Finally, UBS Group raised their price objective on shares of Upwork from $17.00 to $18.00 and gave the company a “neutral” rating in a research report on Thursday, February 15th.

-Upwork (NASDAQ:UPWK – Get Free Report) last posted its quarterly earnings data on Wednesday, February 14th.
-The company reported $0.13 EPS for the quarter, beating analysts’ consensus estimates of $0.12 by $0.01.
-The company had revenue of $183.93 million during the quarter, compared to the consensus estimate of $178.43 million.
+Upwork (NASDAQ:UPWK – Get Free Report) last issued its quarterly earnings results on Wednesday, February 14th.
+The company reported $0.13 earnings per share for the quarter, topping the consensus estimate of $0.12 by $0.01.
+The business had revenue of $183.93 million for the quarter, compared to analysts’ expectations of $178.43 million.
 Upwork had a net margin of 6.80% and a return on equity of 14.21%.
-Equities research analysts anticipate that Upwork will post 0.42 earnings per share for the current year.
+Research analysts expect that Upwork will post 0.42 earnings per share for the current year.

 Upwork Inc, together with its subsidiaries, operates a work marketplace that connects businesses with various independent professionals and agencies in the United States, India, the Philippines, and internationally.
 The company's work marketplace provides access to talent with various skills across a range of categories, including administrative support, sales and marketing, design and creative, and customer service, as well as web, mobile, and software development.